microsoft/typespec/troubleshooting.md

-# Troubleshooting Cadl common issues
+# Troubleshooting TypeSpec common issues

 ## `Cannot find package 'x' imported from 'y'` but not using this package